FAQ

 We offer a range of support services from consultation to full process start-up.
 We also maintain an extensive library of technology transfer documentation detailing each process step.

 Micro-Transfer Printing takes place in a cleanroom environment to maintain the integrity of the process.
-We have labs for printing at the Tyndall National Institute in Europe and our Development Center in RTP.
+We have labs for printing at the Tyndall National Institute in Cork Ireland and at Micross in RTP, North Carolina.

 Need Something Else?